patrick-conley/vokab/README.md

 the highest scores are displayed in English, and the user must enter their German translations.
 If the German is incorrect, the correct translation is shown.
-The score is computed based on the Wilson score; the selection criteria are described in detail in the L<internals docs|doc/word-selection.md>.
+The score is computed based on the Wilson score; the selection criteria are described in detail in the internals docs: doc/word-selection.md

-=head1 SYNOPSIS
+# SYNOPSIS

-vokab [--help] [--verbose|quiet] [options]
+vokab \[--help\] \[--verbose|quiet\] \[options\]

     Options:
       --help      print a brief help message and quit --man       print the full program description and quit --verbose   use verbose logging (give twice for more detail) --quiet     silence all log output